openSUSE/news-o-o/_posts/2010-04-24-opensuse-weekly-news-issue-120-is-out.markdown

 ####  [Klaas Freitag (dragotin): Kraft 0.40 for KDE 4 Released](http://lizards.opensuse.org/2010/04/18/kraft-0-40-for-kde-4-released/)

 "I am very happy to announce the new stable version 0.40 of the KDE office software Kraft.
 After eleven month of porting work, Kraft 0.40 is the first version which is based on the KDE 4 software platform.
-Huge changes on the codebase of Kraft happened to benefit from the new technology of KDE 4 and after long long hours of work, weâ€™re there :-)  Basically the new version equals the last KDE 3 version feature wise beside some changes which aim to make Kraft even more convenient to explore for unexperienced users.
+Huge changes on the codebase of Kraft happened to benefit from the new technology of KDE 4 and after long long hours of work, we’re there :-)  Basically the new version equals the last KDE 3 version feature wise beside some changes which aim to make Kraft even more convenient to explore for unexperienced users.
 We got much feedback that the setup with MySQL was to complicated for people who just want to do a quick test.
 So we had to do something about that.
 The alternative was the clever run-mysql-as-the-user method just like Akonadi does it, but still the dependency on MySQL remains with that solution.
 So I went for SQLite, because its seemed so easy.
 Well, SQLite did not convince me completely yet, but it is working for Kraft."

 ####  [Mehrdad Momeny (mtux): A new plugin system for Choqok](http://momeny.wordpress.com/2010/04/18/a-new-plugin-system-for-choqok/)

-"During last week I was working on a new plugin system for Choqok, Itâ€™s idea was in my mind for about 2 months, But now, Itâ€™s ready to use, and develop plugins for it.
+"During last week I was working on a new plugin system for Choqok, It’s idea was in my mind for about 2 months, But now, It’s ready to use, and develop plugins for it.
 Choqok supports image uploading to Twitpic since early versions, and supports Media attachment in Identica/Statusnet service since latest Beta release.
 But, There are so many image/video uploading services out there! what if we want to support them too!?"

 ####  [KDE Meeting Minutes](http://lists.opensuse.org/opensuse-kde/2010-04/msg00168.html)